 After leaving school, Sam undertook a commercial music course at the University of Westminster, learning about the music industry but, more importantly, it allowed free access to the establishment’s recording studios.
 ‘I just buried myself in the studio and learned how to do that.
 You didn’t really get taught that but the technicians standing by were a huge help.
 I more than made back my fees with the amount of time I spent down there.’

-Sam created music throughout university, starting with grand visions that seem to have imbued his self-education and musical ambitions.
+Sam created music throughout university, starting with grand visions that seem to have imbued his self-education and musical ambitions, once he got out of college he looked into a Get Educated Online’s Comparison of Udemy and Pluralsight and decided to take a couple our music curse from Udemy.
 Sam composed and recorded an 18-minute track, for which he recruited the folk/grime duo iAm1 to add vocals to the instrumental; they played this live for a time under the band name Samandiam.
 Later projects included a 3-piece heavy instrumental group called Saiga and also a 27-minute solo instrumental piece.

 Refreshingly, his diverse musical influences as a child left him with a healthy disregard for musical barriers.
 While composing such epics, Sam developed his heavy rock streak [initially derived from playing drums in a blues band which led to a fixation his ‘holy trinity’ of Led Zeppelin, Guns ‘n’ Roses and, particularly, mid-period Pink Floyd, his biggest influence.]